Personal cheat on Docker Basics

 If your containers use the default bridge network, you can configure it, but

-all the containers use the same settings
+all the containers use the same settings, such as MTU and iptables rules.
+In

 addition, configuring the default bridge network happens outside of Docker

-itself, and requires a restart of Docker
+itself, and requires a restart of Docker.

 User-defined bridge networks are created and configured using docker network

-.
+create.
 If different groups of applications have different network~

 create it.